ericholscher/ericholscher.com/site/blog/2017/aug/2/pacman-rule-conferences.rst

 Video
 -----

-Dylan Beattie has made a wonderful video that captures this quite well:
+Dylan Beattie has made a wonderful video that captures this quite well.

+* :download:`Download video as an mp4 </_static/the-pac-man-rule.mp4>`

 .. raw:: html